 Patient selection

 Inclusion and exclusion criteria for the original Pathway CH-1 study and the LTFU have been published previously [11,12].
-Briefly, participants were CCH patients dissatisfied with their current treatment with a minimum of four attacks/week.
+Briefly, participants were medically refractory CCH patients with a minimum of four attacks/week[mitsikostas 2014, martelletti 2013].
 Enrolment in the LTFU required participation in the Pathway CH-1 study, continued microstimulator implantation, compliance with study protocol, and written informed consent.
 Reasons for not being enrolled in the LTFU included unwillingness to follow the protocol or lack of signed informed consent.
 Both studies were approved by the appropriate competent national, regional, and/or institutional review boards at all participating centers.
 Studies were registered on clinicaltrials.gov (NCT01255813 and NCT01616511).

 Data collection

 Acute response to SPG stimulation was captured prospectively in an electronic headache diary incorporated into the remote controller.
 Pain scores are reported using the Categorical Pain Scale (CPS) [0-none, 1-mild, 2-moderate, 3-severe, 4-very severe].
 Headache pain was reported prior to stimulation use, upon turning on the remote control, and again along with acute medication use at either 15 minutes following the start of stimulation (0-12 months post-insertion), or immediately following cessation of each SPG stimulation session (12-24 months post-insertion).
 Attack frequency (recollection or diary over past four weeks), preventive medications, and headache disability (HIT-6 headache impact test) [17] were captured prior to implant and at each study visit referring to the previous 4 weeks.
+With regards to the study visits and duration, 28 days was considered a month.

 Outcomes and Analyses